 Use high-quality imagery that supports the message

 Images reinforce your message and convey a level of trust and professionalism about your brand.
-If you use low-quality, stock images — which most mailers use — your mailer will look uninspiring.
+Therefore, if you use low-quality, stock images — which most mailers use — your mailer will look uninspiring.
 One of our favorite places to find high-quality images is Unsplash.

 Have a clear, single call to action that’s trackable